On the geometric structure of currents tangent to smooth distributions: Introduction

 in statements~\ref{thm:diffuse-ii} and \ref{thm:diffuse-iii} of Theorem~\ref{thm:diffuse} yields a stronger results.
 We believe that such results are true, but cannot be obtained by a modification of the present proof. \end{parag}

-\begin{parag}[Other weak notions of surface] Extensions of Frobenius theorem to weaker notions of surfaces have been studied by many authors.
+\begin{parag}[Sobolev sets] Extensions of Frobenius theorem to weaker notions of surfaces have been studied by many authors.
 For instance, in \cite{Ma-Ma-Mo}, Theorem~2.1, it is proved that \emph{Sobolev sets} of dimension $m$ in the (sub-Riemannian) Heisenberg group $\HH^n$ cannot be horizontal for $m>n$, that is, images of Sobolev maps with derivative of rank $m$ from open subsets of $\R^m$ into $\R^{2n+1}\simeq\HH^n$ cannot be tangent to the horizontal distribution.
-In the opposite direction, Theorem~1.14 in \cite{Ba-HI-Ty} shows that graphs of $BV$ functions from $\R^2$ to $\R$ can be tangent to the horizontal distribution in the Heisenberg group $\HH^1\simeq \R^2\times\R$.

-Using Theorem~\ref{thm:frobenius} we partially recover Theorem~2.1 in \cite{Ma-Ma-Mo} and extend it to a more general setting.
+Using Theorem~\ref{thm:frobenius} we partially recover this result and extend it to a more general setting: